 Contextual inquiries can also be used to find ways to improve the shopping process for a company.
 Interviewers can observe how participants navigate an online ordering process to discover ways to make it more efficient.

 An ecommerce clothing brand wants to improve their online ordering process.
 An interviewer can observe customers surfing the website on their respective devices, adding products to their carts, and completing the order process.
 The interviewer can then speak with the customers to understand the ways to make the experience easier and faster, such as by allowing customers to save their credit card information for future purchases.

 Another great use for contextual inquiry interviews is to better design user interfaces.
 It can be difficult to get a sense of the best possible user interface by simply asking participants questions about what they like to see.
 Watching them succeed and stumble through different interfaces can be a better gauge.

 A technology company is designing a new smartphone model.
 An interviewer can pass out a prototype to a participant and assign them some tasks to complete, such as downloading an emailed file or connecting a Bluetooth device to the smartphone.
 The interviewer can then ask questions about their experience with the interface and observe if certain apps are difficult to locate or tasks require too many steps.

-Lastly, contextual inquiries can be used to improve or modify a customer's experience with your brand, typically at the location site.
+Contextual inquiries can also be used to improve or modify a customer's experience with your brand, typically at the location site.
 Following a customer through their journey can give you important insights that would otherwise be difficult to understand.

 A bookstore cafe brand is trying to create a more welcoming environment, as most of their customers currently only come to shop and not to sit at the cafe.
 An interviewer can invite participants to the location and observe their experience with the location.
 Throughout, the interviewer can ask them questions.
 Participants will have a better grasp of their emotions and habits while they're actually performing them at the bookstore cafe.